baoisnotruski/tech-for-non-techies/index.md

 XOFF ignored, mumble mumble.
 Don't use `ctrl + S`, use `ctrl + O` instead or you're dead.
 I'm done writing.

+### Ubuntu terminal commands for writers

-## There is a place in the universe for non-technical people who use the terminal for whatever reason they please.
+There is a place in the universe for non-technical people who use the terminal for whatever reason they please.

 ### Wait, but why?